UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

   :alt: Alternative text

 When we discus the running of X replica simulations this whole thermodynamic cycle is run X times.
-To run the com and lig simulations these must be setup by hand or using ``TIES_20``.
+To run the com and lig simulations these must be setup by hand or by using ``TIES_20``.
 Setting up the lig and com simulations follows the same principles as discussed above.
-Some additional ideas however are that a constraints file is normally used for the com simulation, this is included to avoid rapid changes of the protein crystal structure conformation early in the simulation caused by close atom contacts.
-Also the com simulation with the protein will be more expensive computationally and thus the time and resources allocated.
+Some additional ideas however are that a constraints file is normally used for the com simulation, this is included to avoid rapid changes of the protein crystal structure conformation early in the simulation, caused by close atom contacts.
+Also the com simulation will contain more atoms and so be more expensive computationally.

-Work in progress ...
-constraints file discussions
-General behaviour of many legs and two legs
+Once the lig and com simulations are setup these are normally run separately due to the aforementioned asymmetry in computational cost.